 Tableware is definitely one area where it pays to have the right gear designed for use outdoors, that is difficult to break or damage and can easily be stacked and packed for travel.

 Editor’s choice: This Hydro Flask outdoor kitchen tableware set for two features two plates, two bowls (with lids), two large serving bowls, serving utensils, mugs and silverware, which all comes in its own storage bag for ease of portability.
-You may have seen it before on our Instagram feed, as we use this set in the Trail & Kale Sprinter campervan.
+Y

 In addition to the basics, also consider whether you need outdoor-friendly (plastic or metal, not glass) wine glasses and / or tumblers, for those cold beverages.